derecalliance/protocol/protocol.md

 Decentralized recovery is a method of safeguarding a user's secret by distributing shares of that secret among multiple helpers, who store their individual share on their local device in order to help the user recover that secret in future.
 The shares are constructed under a threshold secret-sharing scheme (e.g. Shamir's secret sharing scheme), with a chosen threshold (defaults to half) -- at least three helpers must be present in order to use the protocol.
 Should the user lose access to their device, they can recover their secret data by retrieving the previously-distributed shares from at least half of their helpers.
 For successful recovery, the user only needs to recall the identities of half of their helpers and authenticate with them in-person.

+From here on, we will refer to the user that is sharing a secret as a sharer, and the party that has agreed to hold onto a share as the helper.
+Note that there is no communication between helpers, and the helpers are oblivious of each other (and even the total number of helpers protecting a secret).
+All communication between a sharer and a helper occurs over a secure channel, where each message is signed-then-encrypted -- here, the signature also covers the identity of the message sender and receiver -- using cryptographic keys that are exchanged during a (in-person) pairing protocol.
+That is, we perform a trusted setup where the parties can exchange public signature and encryption keys, thus giving us a public key infrastructure.

 For simplicity, we will consider a single instance of the DeRec protocol to only protect one secret.
 The secret can have arbitrary length, thus making DeRec applicable to several use cases, from protecting root keys for cryptocurrency wallets and password managers to file storage.
 A secret is shared by first encrypting it with a random key (using AES-GCM, for instance), and then generating shares of the key using (verifiable) Shamir secret sharing.
-Specifically, each share consists of the ciphertext, a Shamir share of encryption key, and some authentication data that the sharer can use to verify the authenticity of the share during recovery -- note that, depending on the setting, the ciphertext need not be replicated at all helpers.
+Specifically, each share consists of the encrypted secret (i.e., the AES-encrypted ciphertext), a Shamir share of encryption key, and some authentication data that the sharer can use to verify the authenticity of the share during recovery -- note that, depending on the setting, the encrypted secret data need not be replicated at all helpers.
 The authentication data is construction-specific (described later), but it will typically include a vector commitment to all shares, and an opening that can be used to verify the contents of the share with respect to the commitment; the commitment will be replicated amongst all helpers, and a majority-rule can be applied to determine the correct commitment during recovery.

-From here on, we will refer to the user that is sharing a secret as a sharer, and the party that has agreed to hold onto a share as the helper.
-Note that there is no communication between helpers, and the helpers are oblivious of each other (and even the total number of helpers protecting a secret).
-All communication between a sharer and a helper occurs over a secure channel, where each message is signed-then-encrypted -- here, the signature also covers the identity of the message sender and receiver -- using cryptographic keys that are exchanged during a (in-person) pairing protocol.
-That is, we perform a trusted setup where the parties can exchange public signature and encryption keys, thus giving us a public key infrastructure.

 After pairing, a sharer may contact the helper to store a share of the secret.
 If the secret is modified, or if the helper set is changed to add or exclude a helper, then new shares are generated and transmitted to all helpers; as a result, each share is annotated with a version.
 Moreover, it is important to ensure that a helper is maintaining the correct share, to reduce the likelihood that corruptions or unwillingness to help cause a failure during recovery.
 To that end, the sharer periodically requests the helper to verify that they are holding the correct share, via a challenge-response mechanism.
 For each of these interactions, communication is initiated by the sharer, and the helper is expected to reply within a specified time duration; after sufficient retries, the sharer may give up on the helper, and choose to exclude it from the helper set.